Dedication of Children

 - A baby dedication is ultimately about receiving God’s precious gifts of children with a sense of love, celebration, joy, and responsibility.
 Parents publicly dedicate their children, and we are praying, pleading with God to bless them because we believe that the LORD delights to give the Kingdom of God to children (Mark 10:13).

-- A baby dedication is an initial step in obeying God’s commands to raise children to know and follow Him (Ephesians 6:4; Deuteronomy 6:4-8).
+- A baby dedication is an initial step in obeying God’s commands to raise children to know and follow Him.
+So in dedicating the child, parents are publicly declaring that to the best of their ability, they will raise their children in the faith (Ephesians 6:4; Deuteronomy 6:4-8).

 - We do baby dedications as a way of signifying the importance of the local church in a child’s life and in the lives of the family.
-Dedicating our children is a memorial to them and us, that we can look back on, reminding us of our commitment to raise our children for the Lord, and our great need to be connected within a local spiritual family (Hebrews 10:25).
+Dedicating our children is a memorial to them and us, that we can look back on, reminding us of our commitment to raise our children for the Lord, and our great need to be connected within a local spiritual family (Hebrews 10:25) – the church.
 Families who have made Northcross their church home are invited to participate.

 3 things dedication at Northcross is not: